-Because how I treat the empty chairs is how the rest of these kids know I feel about them when they're gone too.
-They are important and empty chairs matter.
+Because how I treat the empty chairs is how the rest of these kids know I feel about them when they're gone, too.
+They are important, and empty chairs matter.

-How do you treat empty chair?
+How do you treat empty chairs?

 The same thing happens at family Thanksgiving lunch.
 There are empty chairs there.
 Grandmother Martin, Granny Adams, Granddaddy Adams, and Uncle Caroll.
-They emptied their chair and Thanksgiving will never be the same again.
+They emptied their chair, and Thanksgiving will never be the same again.
 The empty chairs matter.
-When we pray, we thank God for those people who sat in the empty chairs and send a message to our kids that we do not forget those who mean something to us.
+When we pray, we thank God for those who sat in the empty chairs and send a message to our kids that we do not forget those who mean something to us.

 How you treat the empty chair matters.

 There's a haunting scene in Les Miserables where the young hero, Marius, sings the song Empty Chairs and Empty Tables.
 He knows his life will never be the same because those chairs are empty where they used to laugh, converse, and talk.

 Life can change in an instant.